mendersoftware/mender-docs/202.Release-information/02.Open-source-licenses/docs.md

 --------------------------------------------------------------------------------

-www.npmjs.com/package/source-map-support:
+www.npmjs.com/package/source-map-resolve:

-MIT License
+The MIT License (MIT)

-Copyright (c) 2018 linusu
+Copyright (c) 2014, 2015, 2016, 2017 Simon Lydell

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal